protalk/protalk/README.md

 Congratulations, you now have a fully functional ProTalk development environment!

-####Newer VirtualBox versions

-If you are running a newer version of VirtualBox (like >= 4.2), the provided Vagrant box might not work out-of-the-box for you at the moment.
-You can read [this small guide](https://github.com/protalk/protalk/wiki/Manually-fixing-Vagrant-for-newer-VirtualBox-versions) to fix the box manually and get it running again.

 ####URLs

-You can view the development version ProTalk or PHPMyAdmin in your browser using the following:
+You can view the development version of ProTalk in your browser using the following:

 * http://protalk.dev